Kidney infection (pyelonephritis)

 Complications of kidney infection

-In most people, kidney infection (pyelonephritis) clears up easily with treatment.
+In most people, a kidney infection clears up easily with treatment.
 But sometimes an infection can become serious and even life-threatening.
 Complications include the following.

 • Resistance to antibiotics.
 Your doctor may need to try a different antibiotic, and you may develop further infections.